 Here are foods that positively influence your brain:

-- Omega 3 Fatty Acids: Maintain cell structure, improve memory, and lower blood levels of beta-amyloid ( protein found in people with Alzheimer’s disease).
+- Omega 3 Fatty Acids: Maintain cell structure, improve memory, and lower blood levels of beta-amyloid (a protein found in people with Alzheimer’s disease).
 Fatty fish is a great source to be eaten at least twice a week.
 Yet, consume varieties low in mercury (salmon, cod, canned light tuna, pollack, anchovies).
 If you don’t eat fish, consume flaxseeds, avocados, and walnuts.

 - Berries: Anthocyanins and flavonoids found in berries help improve memory and prevent age-related memory loss.

 Simultaneously, anything needing concentration can be considered a brain workout.
 For example, dancing, learning, or teaching/learning a skill, as well as actively listening to music or others engages both hemispheres of the brain.
-On the other hand, logic and creativity work alone, so using both sides of your brain in this way promotes increased neuron activity for better brain health.
+On the other hand, logic and creativity work individually, so using both sides of your brain in this way promotes increased neuron activity for better brain health.

 Another important tip for keeping your brain healthy is getting a good night’s sleep.
 Whether you exercise a lot or not, you are probably aware of how crucial a good night’s sleep can be.
 But even in a world highly aware of the importance of sleep, 62% of adults still don’t get enough proper sleep.